Andrea Robinson Fine Art

 Quality is very important to me, so whether it is an original painting or a giclee print, all are printed off-site by an expert who understands colour management and who uses museum grade inks, and acid-free, high quality papers and canvases that will last and stay true for years to come.

 Thank you for visiting my on-line gallery.
 Andrea

-My name is Andrea and I am an environmental artist living in New Zealand.
+My name is Andrea and I am an artist living in New Zealand.

 Creating artwork is as important to me as the air that I breathe.
-It is the language I use to tell my story, to connect viewers with nature, and to explore the relationship between nature and the human world.
+It is the language I use to tell my story, to celebrate nature, and to raise awareness of environmental issues.

-For me, my messages are more important than using the same approach to my work, and therefore I use a wide range of mediums, techniques and styles to get my message across.
-Some of my artworks are based on what I see in the natural environment, and some are from my imagination – this way I can create worlds of beauty and activism, which I hope will create cultural conversations on environmental impacts and solutions.
-It is also important to me to celebrate nature, so I paint worlds of beauty to inspire uplift viewers and give a feeling of hope and joy.
+Some of my artworks are based on what I see in the natural environment, and some are from my imagination – this way I can create worlds of beauty and activism, which I hope will create cultural conversations around our environment.
+I love celebrating nature, so I also paint our natural environment to inspire uplift viewers and give a feeling of hope and joy.

 I support a number of causes to help nature and our environment.
 I donate money from my full time job as well as from some of my artworks.
 Click on my original artworks to see which groups my money assists.